OmniSharp/omnisharp-vim/installer/README.md

 # OmniSharp Installers
-The OmniSharp installers are scripts that omnisharp-vim uses to install the OmniSharp Roslyn server if it is not able to find it when opening a .cs file.
+The OmniSharp installers are scripts that OmniSharp-vim uses to install the OmniSharp Roslyn server if it is not able to find it when opening a .cs file.
 There is a shell (.sh) version for Linux, macOS, & Cygwin/WSL and there is a PowerShell (.ps1) version for Windows.

 ## omnisharp-manager PowerShell script